emmanuelepp/Pokedex/README.md

 ## Unit Testing

 Unit tests have been included for the controller logic.
-To run the tests, use the following command in the respective directory:
+To run the tests, use the following command in the respective directory: dotnet test